guilhermebkel/advanced-javascript-concepts-study/README.md

 ## Function Invocation

 We can define a function as an expression or a declaration.
-The main difference between them is that **Function Expressions** gets defined during the code execution and **Function Declarations** gets defined during the code parsing.
+The main difference between them is that **Function Expressions** get defined during the code execution and **Function Declarations** get defined during the code parsing.

 ```js
 // Function Expression